Shapouri House

-Shapouri House or Shapouri Pavilion and Garden (Persian:خانه شاپوری) is an early 20th-century Iranian building and garden in the city of Shiraz, Iran.
+Shapouri House (خانه شاپوری) is an early 20th-century building and garden in the city of Shiraz, Iran.
+It was designed by Abolghasem Mohandesi and built in the early Pahlavi era between 1930 and 1935; the owner was Abdolsaheb Shapouri, a wealthy Iranian merchant.

-It has 840 square metres of underpinning and 4635 square metres of garden area, and it is built on two floors.
-This building is in the old central region of Shiraz, known as Anvari.
+The house is located in central Shiraz, in an area known as Anvari.
+It has 840 square metres of underpinning and 4635 square metres of garden area, and is built in two floors.
+It was registered as a national building in 2000 with registration number 2781.